 India's Citizenship Act of 1955 prohibited illegal immigrants from becoming citizens.
 Among numerous amendments to the act since 1955, none contained a religious aspect.
-In 2015 and 2016, the Modi-BJP government issued notifications that Hindus, Sikhs, Jains, Buddhists, Parsis (Zoroastrians), and Christians (but not Muslims) who came to India from Pakistan, Bangladesh, or Afghanistan before 2015 would be exempted from laws prohibiting citizenship for illegal immigrants.
-A Citizenship Amendment Bill, meant to formalize these exemptions, was introduced in July 2016, but was not voted upon until January 2019, when it was passed by the Lok Sabha.
+In 2015 and 2016, the Modi-BJP government issued notifications that Hindus, Sikhs, Jains, Buddhists, Parsis (Zoroastrians), and Christians-but not Muslims-who came to India from Pakistan, Bangladesh, or Afghanistan before 2015 would be exempted from laws prohibiting citizenship for illegal immigrants.
+A Citizenship Amendment Bill, meant to formalize these exemptions, was introduced in 2016, and was first voted upon in early 2019, when it was passed by the Lok Sabha.
 The bill was not taken up by the Rajya Sabha (Parliament's upper chamber) following resistance from opposition parties and street protests in India's northeastern states.

-In December 2019, seven months after a sweeping reelection that expanded the BJP's Lok Sabha majority and improved its standing in the Rajya Sabha, the bill passed 311-80 in the former and 125-105 in the latter.
+In December 2019, seven months after a sweeping reelection that expanded the BJP's Lok Sabha majority and improved its standing in the Rajya Sabha, the bill was passed by both chambers.
 Its key provisions-allowing immigrants of six religions from three countries a path to citizenship while excluding Muslims-may violate certain Articles of the Indian Constitution (see text box).
-The CAA was immediately challenged in the Supreme Court by scores of petitioners, but the Court has refused to issue a stay on implementation and is deferring hearing petitions until January 22.
+The CAA was immediately challenged in the Supreme Court by scores of petitioners.